ChrisCoCreated/depthcaster-old/README.md

 The app uses AI-powered quality analysis to score all casts and replies on a scale of 0-100:

-- **Pure Recasts**: Quote casts with no additional text are automatically scored as the original cast's quality score minus 10 (minimum 0).
-This ensures recasts don't receive inflated scores when they add no original content.
-If the original cast hasn't been analyzed yet, pure recasts receive a default score of 5.
+- **Quote Casts**: Quote casts are scored based on both the original cast's quality and the quality of any additional text added by the quoter.
+The base adjustment is -10 from the original cast's score.
+The system then analyzes the additional text:
+  - **Neutral text** (single word, emoji, or very short acknowledgements): Keeps the default -10 adjustment
+  - **High-quality commentary**: Reduces the penalty (e.g., -5, -3, or even 0 for exceptional commentary)
+  - **Negative or harmful text**: Increases the penalty (e.g., -15, -20, or up to -40 for spam/trolling)
+  - If the original cast hasn't been analyzed yet, the system automatically fetches it from Neynar, stores it in the database, analyzes it, and then scores the quote cast accordingly.
 - **Quality Analysis**: Casts with original content are analyzed using DeepSeek AI to evaluate depth, clarity, and value, with scores ranging from 0-100.

 ## Customization